 The Academic Affairs board is responsible for handling student concerns regarding academics at NMU and implementing programs to further enhance the academic experience at NMU.
 Currently, Academic Affairs is working on the Online Syllabi Database, bringing a testing center to NMU, and helping students with their textbook needs.

-Academic Affairs consists of 4 College of Arts & Sciences representatives, 4 College of Professional Studies representatives, 2 General Studies representatives, 1 College of Business Representative, and 1 Graduate Studies representative.
+Academic Affairs consists of 4 College of Arts & Sciences representatives, 4 College of Health Sciences and Professional Studies representatives, 2 General Studies representatives, 1 College of Business Representative, and 1 Graduate Studies representative.
 If you have any academic related concerns, please contact your ASNMU representative and see what we can do for you!

 The Student Affairs Board exists to help students by undertaking projects that will benefit them in regards to student life.
 In the past, Student Affairs created the Wildcat Wallet program to provide students with discounts at local businesses, worked with faculty to provide the After Hours Study Lounge in Starbucks, continuously helps communicate issues and suggestions to dining services, has created and continues to expand the Dozing Discounts program, setup Wildcat Market that allows students to sell handcrafted goods, and has began researching a way to offer more internships to students in a variety of academic departments, both on campus and off campus.
 If you have any suggestions for projects that relate to your student life, please suggest them here.